claranet/cloud-deploy-docs/source/rst/commands.rst

 ------------------

 | This command should be the first one triggered after a Ghost Application creation.
-| It bakes a new AMI with every feature specified in the application on top of the source AMI choosen.
-(Generally a Morea Debian AMI)
+| It bakes a new AMI with every feature specified in the application on top of the source AMI chosen.
+(Generally a Morea/Claranet Debian AMI)
-| Morea uses SaltStack to provision all the choosen features and uses Packer (from HashiCorp) to bake the new AMI.
+| Claranet uses SaltStack and Ansible to provision all the chosen features and uses Packer (from HashiCorp) to bake the new AMI.
 | Ghost can also uses some other feature provisioner like Ansible.
 |